berrylyte/PicTurner/README.md

-# PicTuner
+# PicTurner

-PicTuner is a simple and lightweight web tool designed for sketch training.
+PicTurner is a simple and lightweight web tool designed for sketch training.
 When practicing sketching for different purposes, the time spent on each sketch may vary.
 This tool allows users to set a timer to automatically switch through images in a folder, helping to streamline sketching exercises.

 ## Features
 - **Custom Timer**: Set specific durations for displaying each image.